The 20 Best Acute Respiratory Distress Syndrome (ARDS) Doctors Near Me in Baltimore, MD

 English

-Thomas Scalea is an Intensive Care Medicine provider in Baltimore, Maryland.
+Thomas Scalea is an Intensive Care Medicine provider practicing medicine in Baltimore, Maryland.
 Dr. Scalea is rated as an Advanced provider by MediFind in the treatment of Acute Respiratory Distress Syndrome (ARDS).
-His top areas of expertise are Necrotizing Fasciitis, Delirium, Low Blood Pressure, Fasciotomy, and Splenectomy.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Necrotizing Fasciitis, Delirium, Low Blood Pressure, Fasciotomy, and Splenectomy.

 What is the definition of Acute Respiratory Distress Syndrome (ARDS)?

 Acute respiratory distress syndrome (ARDS) is a life-threatening lung condition that prevents enough oxygen from getting to the lungs and into the blood.
-Infants can also have respiratory distress syndrome.
+Most cases occur in adults, but infants can also have acute respiratory distress syndrome.

 When should I see an Acute Respiratory Distress Syndrome (ARDS) doctor near Baltimore, MD?